Tuesday, 21 October 2025

 thus, you will not incur sin."

-Mind you Arjuna was not afraid of his opponents in the battlefield ,but was depressed due to the fact that he would have to kill his blood relatives for getting the kingdom, so he said I don’t want the kingdom and would go sannyasa.
+Mind you Arjuna was not afraid of the strength of his opponents in the battlefield, but was depressed due to the fact that he would have to kill his blood relatives for getting the kingdom, so he said I don’t want the kingdom and would go sannyasa.
 Everybody would feel that he is doing such a great service by not shedding blood and taking a path of non-violence ,everybody would praise him ,but not Krishna.
 Krishna told

 अशोच्यानन्वशोचस्त्वं प्रज्ञावादांश्च भाषसे।